2022–23 Harvard Crimson men's ice hockey season: Season

 Harvard entered the season in a curious position as the team had more players on its roster who had been drafted by NHL teams than any other college.
-The high level of talent on the team placed the Crimson on the national radar and had the team sitting 11th in both preseason polls.
-Aside from the prospect potential, Harvard's recent trip to the NCAA tournament and the return of most of its key players put tremendous expectations on the program.
+The team placed on the national radar and had the team sitting 11th in both preseason polls.

 Once their season got underway, Harvard looked to be exceeding any predictions when the team started out 7–0.
 The offense, led by Olympian Sean Farrell, was firing on all cylinders while the defensive effort was being spearheaded by All-American Henry Thrun.
 In goal the team was a little less certain, rotating between three different netminders early in the year. coach Donato eventually settled on senior Mitchell Gibson but also had a capable backup in Derek Mullahy.
 The team ran into a bit of a speed bump on its first real road trip, dropping a weekend to Michigan, and then bookended its winter break with a pair of splits.

 The losses caused Harvard's ranking to slip a bit but it was still a top-10 team and in a guaranteed tournament position when the Crimson began the second half of its season.
 Harvard was well positioned to make a run for a regular season title, however, losing both matches to league-leading Quinnipiac ended that hope.
 In spite of that disappointment, Harvard was still heading for a 2nd-place finish when they paused their conference slate for the Beanpot in early February.
 With seconds remaining in overtime, the Crimson knocked off Boston College and advanced to their first title game in 6 years.
 For the first time in the 70-year history of the event, neither BC nor BU made the final Harvard was met by Northeastern.
 The two teams fought a close game with the Huskies taking a lead in the second before a pair of goals from Matthew Coronato staked Harvard to a lead.
 NU tied the game early in the third and both teams battled to get the next goal.
 The game headed into overtime and, after a 5-minute 3-on-3, was sent to a shootout.
 Because the NCAA had denied the Beanpot's waiver to continue using playoff overtime rules in 2021, this was the first time the tournament had ended with a shootout.
 Unfortunately for Harvard, Devon Levi stopped every Crimson shot and won the championship for Northeastern.